tkindy/synchro/README.md

 ### REPL

-Use the `:repl` alias when starting up, then use the `(reset)` function in `dev.clj` to start up the system or refresh it after making some changes.
+Use the `:repl` alias when starting up, then evaluate `(auto-refresh)` in `dev.clj`.
+This starts up the system and automatically refreshes it when you make changes to one of the tracked paths.

 #### Migrations